Broken Hill: Transport

 In 1927, the direct link to Sydney was completed.
 In 1937 the NSWGR placed the Silver City Comet into service – the first air-conditioned train in Australia, which ran between Broken Hill and Parkes.

 During World War II land transportation between South Australia and the eastern states became important because of the threat posed by submarines and mines to coastal shipping.
 Extensive transshipment yards were constructed at Broken Hill in 1942 to allow transshipment of munitions.

 With the purchase of the Sulphide Corporation by the Zinc Corporation in 1948, the modern Cockle Creek Smelter was constructed south of Newcastle.
 This started to take lead and zinc concentrates directly from Broken Hill via rail in the 1960s via the W44 Concentrate Train, marking the first major use of the rail link to the eastern seaboard.

 In 1970 the gauge railway from Broken Hill to Port Pirie was superseded by a more heavily built gauge line, broadly following the narrow-gauge route but with easier gradients and broader curves.
 This completed the long-awaited transcontinental rail corridor from Sydney to Perth.

 Broken Hill railway station is one of the stops of the Indian Pacific passenger service, operated by Journey Beyond, from Sydney to Perth via Adelaide.
 The weekly NSW TrainLink Outback Xplorer service was introduced in 1996; it arrives from Sydney on Mondays, departing Broken Hill on Tuesdays for the return to Sydney.
 NSW TrainLink also operates a daily road coach service connecting at Dubbo with the Central West XPT to Sydney.
 The return journey arrives daily at 22:45.
 On 24 June 2019, NSW TrainLink introduced a twice-weekly coach service to Adelaide.
 NSW TrainLink also operates a coach service to Mildura, on Wednesdays and Fridays.

-Rex Airlines operates air services from Broken Hill Airport to and from Adelaide, Dubbo, Griffith, Melbourne via Mildura and Sydney.
+Rex Airlines operates air services from Broken Hill Airport to and from Adelaide, Dubbo, Griffith, and Sydney.
 Silver City Scenic Flights provide local scenic flights over the city, longer air safaris to various destinations in outback Australia and also private air charter services from Broken Hill Airport.